Name of Seller: Eco Holdings Limited

 The estimated property owners association dues are US $275 per year for a residential parcel and US $550 per year for a commercial parcel.
 The Eco-Guidelines describe how and when these dues may change, and you should read the Eco-Guidelines in order to understand the process as to how and when the rates may change.
 The seller, as a lot owner, has nether the power nor authority to set or change these dues.
 The property owners association has powers and duties which include, but are not limited to, preparation and adoption of annual budgets, levying and collecting assessments, providing for the operation and maintenance of the common properties, hiring and firing personnel, making and amending rules and regulations, enforcing the provisions of the covenants, the by-laws, and the rules and regulations of the association, as well as, keeping books and records.
 The current assessment imposed by the property owners association is set forth on the Cost Sheet of this Property Information section.
 The rate of assessment is subject to change in accordance with the applicable covenants and by-laws of the property owners associations and those documents also prescribe the method for special assessments, if any.
 The Seller has no control over the Eco-Guidelines, Association, or Developer.
 You should contact the Association for further information.
 The Seller is only a member of the Association.

 We will be responsible for payment of all real estate taxes and assessments until such time as title to your Lot is conveyed to you.
 Thereafter, you will be obligated to pay the Government of Belize Stamp Tax and annual real estate taxes.
-The Stamp Tax is five percent (5%) of the parcel purchase price amount over US$10,000 and is paid to the Government of Belize.
+The Stamp Tax is eight percent (8%) of the parcel purchase price amount over US$10,000 and is paid to the Government of Belize.
 Such taxes shall be collected by the Escrow Agent.
-The annual taxes on an unimproved or improved lot after the sale to a purchaser is estimated to be one percent (1%) of the fair market value of the raw land.
+The annual taxes on an unimproved or improved lot after the sale to a purchaser is estimated to be one to one and a half percent (1-1.5%) of the fair market value of the raw land.
 All tax rates are subject to change based on inflation, local laws, and other factors outside of the Seller’s control.
 There are currently no special taxes or tax assessments which affect the subdivision.

 Equal Opportunity in Lot Sales